btoll/benjamintoll.com/content/post/systemd-nspawn.md

 > - [Bug Report](https://bugs.freedesktop.org/show_bug.cgi?id=76935)
 > - [SystemD bugs - Pwnies](https://pwnies.com/systemd-bugs/)

 `systemd-nspawn` is a utility that ships with `systemd`, so most Linux users will have it "out-of-the-box" with most standard installations (if not present on your system, simply download the `systemd-container` package).
 This is the utility that allows you to spawn containers.
-The [`machinectl`] utility will also be a part of the `systemd-container` package, and this will enable you to manage your containers via a simple inteface (although everything can be done using `systemd-nspawn`).
+The [`machinectl`] utility will also be a part of the `systemd-container` package, and this will enable you to manage your containers via a simple interface (although everything can be done using `systemd-nspawn`).

 > I won't be talking about [Linux containers] or Solaris Containers, but they are also popular and exciting container technologies.